Park District of Oak Park Awarded $400.000 OSLAD Grant for Stevenson Park

 Park District of Oak Park Receives OSLAD Grant

-The Park District of Oak Park was recently notified by the Office of Governor Pritzker and the Illinois Department of Natural Resources that our community will receive a $400,000 matching grant for the renovation of Stevenson Park.
+The Park District of Oak Park was notified in February 2019 by the Office of Governor Pritzker and the Illinois Department of Natural Resources that our community will receive a $400,000 matching grant for the renovation of Stevenson Park.
 These funds are part of the Open Space Land Acquisition and Development (OSLAD) Grant Program which provides matching dollars for outdoor recreation space projects throughout Illinois.

 Stevenson Park improvements will include a new, accessible entryway which connects to a looped walking path and a new playground with an accessible surface.
 Adjacent to the playground will be a game table area featuring chess and table tennis, the first table tennis in the parks system.
 The District will also be installing a hit/kick wall for lacrosse and soccer practice, a bioswale in the parkway along Lake Street and bike racks, benches and landscaping including native and ornamental trees and shrubs.
 Construction is slated to begin in July 2019 and is expected to be completed by the end of the year.